Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

 If only two conditional mutual informations are bounded, as in cases~\ref{i:xay,ayx} and~\ref{i:xay,xya}, then the Ingleton inequality holds for such a four-tuple up to an additive error of order $\sqrt{\epsilon}$.
 These cases are addressed in Theorem~\ref{th:sqrt} and Theorem~\ref{th:sqrt-ii}.
-In contrast, when all four conditional mutual informations are bounded, as in case~\ref{i:4bounds}, the Ingleton inequality remains valid up to an additive error of order $\epsilon \log \epsilon^{-1}$, as in Theorem~\ref{th:eloge} below.
+In contrast, when all four conditional mutual informations are bounded, as in case~\ref{i:4bounds}, the Ingleton inequality remains valid up to an additive error of order $\epsilon \log \epsilon^{-1}$, as in Theorem~\ref{th:eloge} below. \begin{theorem}[name=,restate=thsqrt] Let $(X,Y,A,B)$ and $\epsilon\ge 0$ be such that